COSC3020/graph-search/README.md

 ## Runtime Analysis

-What is the worst-case big-$\Theta$ complexity of your implementation?
+What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

 ## Bonus